 However, this new position as market maker proved very profitable and led to the growth of the large brokerage firms we know today.
 Change never stops of course, and now most brokerages use online platforms as the internet has taken over.
 With a variety of services and costs, finding the right broker can be a challenge, but there are some things you should always look for.

-As with any market, there are some firms who stand out from the rest, these are brokerage firms that have a proven record of delivering outstanding service to customers, with reliable trading, easy to use systems and no-hassle money withdrawal.
+As with any market, there are some firms that stand out from the rest, these are brokerage firms that have a proven record of delivering outstanding service to customers, with reliable trading, easy-to-use systems, and no-hassle money withdrawal.
 Beyond that though, they can be quite different, specializing in different aspects of trading and offering often very different services.
 We are going to look at each has to offer to help you understand which is best for your needs.
 First, we start with an overview of the top brokerages available today:

 TD Ameritrade is a broker that offers a comprehensive service, with exceptional customer service and fantastic trading and research platforms for both desktop and mobile devices.